olefriis/Eco2-rust/README.md

 adaptive learning, to switch between horizontal and vertical installation, and other things that you will probably only do once when setting up the thermostat.

+## Building
+You gotta [install Rust](https://www.rust-lang.org/tools/install) first.
+Then you can build the tool in release mode with `cargo build --release`, put `target/release/eco2` on your path, and then just call e.g. `eco2 scan`.

+If you are lazy, you can also just build in debug mode and run in one fell swoop by running e.g. `cargo run scan`.

+Run the unit tests with `cargo test -- --test-threads=1`.
+The `-- --test-threads=1`
+is necessary because a couple of the tests write to and read from a file on disk, so they are flaky when run in parallel.
+(If you know how to set this up in `Cargo.toml`, please send me a PR...)

 ## Usage
-You can run all commands through `cargo run`, or you can do `cargo build` once, put the resulting `target/debug/eco2` command on your path, and just run `eco2`.
-Below, we assume the latter.

-For now, only the `scan`, `read`, and `show` commands are implemented.
+For now, only the `eco2 scan`, `eco2 read`, and `eco2 show` commands are implemented.

 ### Scanning for nearby thermostats
 Run `eco2 scan`, wait 2 minutes, and see which thermostats your computer could